zfaustk/KHGraphDB/docs/home.md

 copy tails.
 Wrong primary: last un-acked append may vanish.
 That is the deal.

-This process is one shard.
-The types already name addresses.
-The log is written so a copy could replay it.
-Replica, router, far fill: not this year.
+This process may hold several shards.
+Hydrate fills a stub from home in one round.
+Replica, router across processes, far fill across a
+network: not this year.

 The arena still clones for rollback.
 The log is what a copy would replay.
 Tying Drop to the